 When looking through my family history records, I stumbled across this photo.
 I asked my mom what it was and we determined, based on thee story of Bert and Miriam putting up the photo of Hattie (and Uncle Rob?) when they came to visit, then taking it down and putting it in the closet when… Continue reading Hattie and Uncle Rob’s house? — A photographic mystery

 On May 12, 1880, Mary Emogene Hammond was born in Bolton, Warren County, New York.
 She would marry Harold "Harry" David Church on May 3, 1899 in Goshen, Hampshire, Massachusetts.
 She would then die on September 2, 1953 in East Derry, Rockingham, New Hampshire, with her husband dying in 1969.
 On Find A Grave, we… Continue reading The story of Harry Church and Mary Hammond

 On this blog, I have accepted that John Rand Mills was buried in Chester Cemetery in Chester, Orange County, New York.
-I was not the one that put this in his bio, but rather it was a recently deceased researcher named Harold Leslie Bibby Jr. When I requested a new photo of John's gravestone (and… Continue reading Chaos erupts: Where was John Mills buried after all?
+I was not the one that put this in his bio, but rather put in by information from a previous researcher.
+When I requested a new photo of John's gravestone (and that of his… Continue reading Chaos erupts: Where was John Mills buried after all?

 With the above, it seems to make me doubt, once again, that Dora had red hair which I talked about previously on this blog.
 Perhaps Dora had some level of style that wasn't clear otherwise.
 It connects with my post about Dora and fashion in 1892: ...I’ve posted a photo, cropped and in different formats,… Continue reading Dora Mills in 1892: a black dress, ornate hat, and a parasol